 - Identification (drivers license or equal).

 - Skis must be at least 60 mm wide at the rail base, 80 mm at the ski tip and 70 mm at the tail with steel edges on 90% of the length.
 Length of skis must be more than 160 cm for men and 150 cm for women.
 The bindings must allow free heels for climbing and locking down for downhill, with a lateral and frontal release system.

-- 1 pair of climbing skins for the race and 1 spare one in the backpack.
+- 1 pair of climbing skins for the race.

 - Boots must be high enough to cover the ankles, with a Vibram sole and 2 efficient tightening devices (one round the tibia and one on the foot).
 The notches must cover 75 % of the soles and be deep enough (more than 4 mm).
 The boots must be compatible with crampons.